dc-srap

 rdf:type, dct:contributor, dct:publisher, dct:date, bibo:isbn

-In RDF data, information that a resource is a monographic work SHOULD be designated using a rdf:type statement with the class bibo:Book as the value.
+In RDF data, information that the shape represents a monographic work SHOULD be designated using a rdf:type statement with the class bibo:Book as the value.

 The bibo:isbn property SHOULD be used to represent the International Standard Book Number (ISBN) of a book.